-An ORSA is performed for the Group and also for QLPL.
+A single Group-wide ORSA is performed for the Group which incorporates QLPL.

-The ORSA process is carried out continually and is designed to enable management:
+The ORSA process is carried out annually and is designed to enable management:

 - to understand and manage the key risks to the business; - to ensure sufficient capital and liquidity is held to withstand these risks; and - to make informed strategic decisions in response to these risks.